heinzeya/core-web-frontend/README.md

 * [Grunt](http://gruntjs.com/)
 * [generator-angular](https://github.com/yeoman/generator-angular)

-Once you have successfully install the required tools you move along.
+Once you have successfully install the required tools you can move along.

 ## Get started